How Much Does A Streamer Make? Streamer Earnings Revealed

 2. Ad Revenue: Streamers can earn money by running advertisements during their streams.
 According to CNBC, a Twitch streamer with an average of 100 viewers can earn approximately $250 per 100 subscribers from ad revenue.
 Top Twitch streamers make 50% or more of their revenue from ads.

 3. Virtual Gifts and Beans:One of the primary ways streamers earn money on Bigo Live is through virtual gifts from viewers.
 These gifts can be converted into “beans,” Bigo Live’s virtual currency.
-The current exchange rate is 210 beans for US $1.
-As streamers accumulate beans, they can be converted into real money.

 According to Vulcan Post, Angel Chooi, a 26-year-old Bigo Live streamer from Singapore, earns at least S$10,000 (approximately US$7,500) per month.
 She streams daily, often cosplaying and changing costumes up to three times a day.
 Her highest single gift received was a ‘Love Carriage’ worth 29,999 diamonds (approximately S$780 or US$585).